-For details of surveys, assessment and repair of hull structure of general dry cargo ships, see IACS Rec.
-55.
+- 1. For details of surveys, assessment and repair of hull structure of general dry cargo ships, see TL-G 55. - 2.
+Additional requirements given in TL-R Z7.1 shall also be applied.

 3.3.1 Examination of the hull